sharifhsn/sharifhsn.github.io/content/making-a-website.md

 My preferred option for $\KaTeX$ rendering would be server-side, as I don't plan on pushing very often (perhaps once per day) and Zola compilation is extremely quick.
 However, after doing some research into [previous attempts](https://github.com/getzola/zola/pull/1073), I decided it wasn't feasible for now.
 Perhaps in the future I'll take a stab at implementing it myself, but for now I'll settle for client-side.

 [The $\KaTeX$ docs](https://katex.org/docs/browser.html) give a pretty good description on how to incorporate it into your website.
 In Tera, all you have to do is enclose those stylesheets/scripts into CSS/JS blocks, respectively.
 My inspiration came from [this pull request](https://github.com/getzola/after-dark/pull/22).
+I modified the standard `auto-render.min.js` script to add standard $\KaTeX$ \$ \$ tags.